Reopening Washington County FAQ

 What guidelines do I have to follow if my business can open in Phase 1?

 Please visit Oregon Health Authority's website for sector-specific guidance.

 Do I have to apply to the County to reopen?

 Businesses do not need to send anything to the County to reopen.
 You do, however, have to wait for the county to enter the phase in which the governor determines your business can open.
 And then you must follow guidelines set by OHA.

 I need PPE to operate.
 Where can I get it?

-You can find PPE providers here.
+You can also find PPE providers here.
 Washington County does not endorse any of the businesses listed.